Arsonist-Cook/course-manager/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Note
+In order to run fully this project, you need to startup the basic server made as a demonstration.
+The server source code is found inside of `shared` folder.

+Basically, inside that folder, you need to run:
+- `npm install`;
+- `node serve.js`.

+By the way...
+Make sur you have Node.JS installed!!! :grimacing: